Julio Enrique Monagas: Public servant

 In 1941, he was appointed director of Puerto Rico's Comisión de Recreo y Deportes Públicos (Public Sports and Recreation Commission), with responsibility to regulate sports in Puerto Rico.
 As director of the Comisión, Monagas sent Puerto Rican teams to play exhibition games in other countries.
 In 1947, the Comisión de Recreo y Deportes Públicos became the Comisión de Parques y Recreo Públicos (Public Recreation and Parks Commission) under Monagas' direction.
 In the same year, Monagas created the Federación de Atletismo Aficionado de Puerto Rico (Puerto Rico Amateur Athletics Federation) which he presided until 1965.
 The Federation was instrumental in the development of track and field islandwide.
 Later, the organization affiliated with the International Amateur Athletics Federation.

 In 1950, the Commission became the Administracion de Parques y Recreos Publicos (Public Recreation and Parks Administration).
 Under his directorship, sports and recreation saw significant growth islandwide: baseball leagues were created for children, the Golden Gloves Association was formed to organize amateur boxing, and parks were established throughout the island.
+In February 1960, Monagas was elected president of the Central American and Caribbean Sports Organization (ODECABE).
 In 1980, this government agency became the Departamento de Recreación y Deportes (Department of Recreation and Sports).